paulbaumgarten/pbaumgarten.com/microbit/lesson-05-lists-with-music.md

     music.play(note)
 ```

+## Meme song

-So for the musically inclined amongst you who wish to experiment with this, allow me to explain the method of detailing individual notes...
+For the musically inclined amongst you who wish to experiment with this, allow me to explain the method of detailing individual notes...

 * Simple notes in octave 4, to play for the duration of a standard note can be represented with just the letter of the note: "C", "C#", "D", "D#", "E", "F", "F#", "G", "G#", "A", "A#", "B".
 Also the sharp notes can also be written with their flat equivilent for instance "C#" could also be written as "Db".
-* If you wish to change the octave, the number of the octave should appear after the note letter.
+* To change the octave: The number of the octave should appear after the note letter.
 So to play "C" in the 5th octave, write it as "C5", or To play "D#" in the 3rd octave would be "D#3".
-* Finally, to change the timing, add a colon and a length in numbers.
+* To change the timing: add a colon and a length in numbers.
 The standard note length is 4, so this is what is used if you do not specify.
 In other words, to play "C" for half a standard length, would be "C:2", or to play "F" for twice the standard leangth would be "F:8".
-* Finally, the use of "r" is for a rest period (ie: silence).
+* To have silence: Use "r" to indicate a rest period of silence.

 For a more complete example, here is a meme song for you...